ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch18.md

 Only the new adapter layers are updated when training the LLM using the original adapter method, while the remaining transformer layers remain frozen.
-Since the adapter layers are usually smallâ€"the first fully connected layer in an adapter block projects its input into a low-dimensional representation, while the second layer projects it back into the original input dimensionâ€"this adapter method is usually considered parameter efficient.
+Since the adapter layers are usually small""the first fully connected layer in an adapter block projects its input into a low-dimensional representation, while the second layer projects it back into the original input dimension""this adapter method is usually considered parameter efficient.

 In pseudocode, the original adapter method can be written as follows: